Andrew Callaghan: Quarter Confessions

 While working as a doorman on Bourbon Street, Callaghan saw what he described as "hellish scenes" and wanted to find a funny or clever way to document them.
-He quit his job and began interviewing people on the streets of the city about their darkest secrets while they were intoxicated, which he compiled into a YouTube and Instagram series called Quarter Confessions, named after its location in the French Quarter.
+He quit his job and began interviewing people on the streets of the city about their secrets while they were intoxicated, which he compiled into a YouTube and Instagram series called Quarter Confessions, named after its location in the French Quarter.
+Other accounts credit the show's creation to Callaghan's college friend, the filmmaker Michael Moises, who invited Callaghan to join the series as a host after starting it in 2018.

 All Gas No Brakes

 In 2019, Callaghan published All Gas, No Brakes: A Hitchhiker's Diary, a memoir-zine recounting stories from a 70-day hitchhiking trip across America that he undertook two years prior at the age of 19.
 The idea for the YouTube series All Gas No Brakes was conceived from this memoir, before beginning his journalism studies at university.
 Quarter Confessions led to a partnership between Callaghan and Doing Things Media, who agreed to fund All Gas No Brakes.
+Doing Things Media provided Callaghan with a $45,000 salary, a $10,000 production budget, equipment, and a recreational vehicle.
+Nic Mosher, a college friend, became the series' cameraman, and Evan Gilbert-Katz, Callaghan's childhood friend from Seattle, later joined as lead producer.
+The first episode was filmed at the Burning Man festival in Nevada.
+The series went on to cover subjects including the Storm Area 51 gathering, the Midwest FurFest furry convention, and a "Donald Trump Jr. Book Club" meetup.

 In early 2020, Callaghan started an All Gas No Brakes podcast in response to travel restrictions stemming from the COVID-19 pandemic.
 On the podcast, he interviewed past subjects from his All Gas No Brakes series via video call.